shiro-dev/shiro/readme.md

 ```

 ## Run Shiro
-This command will build/rebuild the OS on docker and will run the it using QEMU.
+This command will build/rebuild the OS on docker and will run it using QEMU.
 ```shell
 $ make run
 ```